 It's very interesting to look back on cigarette ads and how strategic they were commercially.
 Outdoor settings were used often probably to acquaint the idea of smoking with calming locations.
 More interesting was that many of the ads depicted couples walking along a beach, or sitting near a tent and campfire in the mountains.
 A very unhealthy habit was embellished by very healthy environs.
 Such was the case of the 70's package design for L & M Cigarettes.

 Salem, Bel Air, and Old Goldstook full advantage of the outdoor settings.
 Old Gold usually depicted ruggedness, and Salems were presented in a romantic setting with young lovers holding hands, or a guy pushing the gal in a tree swing out in the middle of a manicured park.
 Essentially, the ads were coffee table gorgeous.

 Soon came cigarettes marketed directly for women only.
-Eve and Virginia Slims brought cigarette smoking to a higher, yet more equitable level by offering brands that catered to the ladies.
-Women not only had a voice in the 70's, they had a cigarette too.
+Eve and Virginia Slims brought cigarette smoking to a higher level by offering brands catered to the ladies.

 The treatment of alcoholic beverages never seemed to decline over the decades.
 The promotion of alcohol was typically cast as social-friendly, or male-oriented.
 Advertisements for Scotch, Vodka, and other liquor store delights were often portrayed as the swinging bachelor's preferred sip of choice.
 Alcohol in advertising was presented as a lifestyle rather than a mere product.
 After-hours partying, the cocktail hour, or living the smooth bachelor playboy lifestyle all encompassed the promotion of alcohol.
 The approach was very refined and subtly represented with taste, albeit potentially hazardous to one's health.